-Yes, preferably an experienced attorney who specializes in Living Trusts.
-I have yet to review a "do-it-yourself" trust that comes close to meeting Florida law requirements and fulfilling the family's needs.
+This will not surprise you coming from an attorney, but yes, you need an attorney and preferably an experienced attorney who specializes in Florida trust law.
+I have yet to review a "do-ityourself" trust that comes close to meeting Florida law requirements and fulfilling the family's needs.
 Invariably, these attempts to save money result in the opposite: expensive fix-ups, expensive litigation, family headaches, and family division.